Simple Calculation of

 deviation of each number from the sample mean) is calculated as

-Modern PCs or hand-held calculators can calculate these values directly from the input series of
+Modern PCs, hand-held calculators, or spreadsheets can calculate mean and variance directly from the input series of

 numbers xi.